 This one is pretty obvious.
 If a module has no dynamically wired dependencies, it’s the easiest to work with.
 There are multiple options on how to test components with dependencies, but not having them frees you from that hassle.
 There is no need to start the DI container or manually supply or mock its environment.

 It’s also easy to use in production code.
-You can use the DI container for convenience, but you don’t have to
+You can use the DI container for convenience, but you don’t have to as a simple

 new will do.